Mrs H Twyble

 Exam board: AQA

 Science at SMCC is taught in five purpose built laboratories all of which are equipped with data projectors and interactive whiteboards.
-The department consists of five teachers and a technician who work tirelessly to maintain high standards of engagement and attainment for our students.
+We have five teachers and a technician and we aim to provide an excellent Science education with extracurricular opportunities and career aspirations.
+Students study Combined Science (Trilogy) or Separate Sciences.

 Science extra is homework and Science support arranged by Mrs Foster-Skelton.
 All are welcome in room 209 every Thursday lunchtime.

-Science revision is aimed at years 10 and 11 and is provided by Mr Howard, Miss Hocken and Mr Brown on Thursdays after school, meeting at the Science office.
-Revision will be tailored to the needs of those who attend.
+Science revision is aimed at years 10 and 11 and is provided by all Science teachers on Thursdays after school, meeting at the Science office.
+Revision is tailored to the needs of those who attend.

-Gold club is provided by Mrs Twyble and aimed at supporting those students with target grades in the 7-9 range to tackle the more challenging areas of study and question styles.
+Gold club is provided by all Science teachers and is aimed at supporting those students with target grades in the 7-9 range to tackle the more challenging areas of study and question styles.

-Students are provided with revision guides and work books.
-They also have access to resources such as “GCSE pod” which covers many subjects.
-Specifically for Science they have “educake” and “Tassomai” which are valuable revision resources.
-Tassomai is tailored to our exam board and specification.
+Students are provided with revision guides and work-books.
+They also have access to resources such as “GCSE pod” and SENECA learning.
+Specifically for Science they have “educake” and for the Year 11 students who have opted in, “Tassomai”.

 Mrs Helen Twyble